-Article Processing Charges:
+Article Processing Charges (APC):

 APC includes peer-reviewing, editing, publishing, archiving and other costs associated with publication of the articles.

 If authors wish to retract their paper after rigorous review and revisions, he/she will be labelled to pay 20% of the total expenses on their article as a fee for processing.
-Since, the review process requires input of Editors, Reviewers, Associate Managing Editors, Editorial Assistants, Content Writers, Editorial Managing System & other online tracking systems to ensure that the published article is of good quality and is in its best possible form.
+Since, the review process requires input of Editors, Reviewers, Associate Managing Editors, Editorial Assistants, Content Writers, Editorial Tracking System & other online tracking systems to ensure that the published article is of good quality and is in its best possible form.